centreon/centreon-documentation/en/integrations/introduction-integrations.md

 the possibility of grabbing data from other monitoring tools and making Centreon the single pane of glass for all your alerts.

-We build this documentation on top of the features and value proposition third-party solutions Centreon can connect to are offering.
-Here is a brief description of the purpose of each of these sections:
+This documention is organized to guide you to the right integration depending upon the feature or value-proposition you want to obtain by connecting Centreon with a third-party solution.
+Here is a brief description of each section:

 - *Data Analytics*: Send your data to solutions specialized in storing, indexing, or managing vast and heterogeneous data sources.
 It also highlights solutions to